 Work out which business processes need to be adapted for MTD for VAT

 You should look at all your processes that revolve around generating your VAT return.
-This might be time-consuming but the investment here is well worth it to avoid penalties later on.
-Here are some examples:
+While this might be time-consuming, the investment here is well worth it to avoid penalties later on.

 - How do you raise sales invoices?